ESTJ

 Frequently Asked Questions

-The ESTJ stack is Extraverted Thinking (dominant), Introverted Sensing (auxiliary), Introverted Feeling (tertiary), and Introverted Feeling (inferior).
-The shadow stack mirrors these with opposite attitudes.
+- The ESTJ cognitive stack is Extraverted Thinking (dominant), Introverted Sensing (auxiliary), Extraverted Intuition (tertiary), and Introverted Feeling (inferior).
+The shadow stack mirrors these with the opposite attitudes.

 Explore ESTJ in Depth